Wednesday, April 30, 2014

 Carlos Boozer missed on a drive, but the Bulls couldn't convert after a shot-clock violation by Washington with 22.4 seconds left.
 Chicago's Jimmy Butler missed on a layup off the inbounds, and the Wizards caught a break after Andre Miller missed two free throws.

-Nene tracked down the loose ball and Beal hit the first free throw to make it 73-69 with 14.6 seconds left before missing the second.
-But Nene got another rebound, and that led to two free throws by Wall with 7.8 seconds remaining.
+Nene tracked down the loose ball and got it to Beal.
+He was fouled and hit the first free throw to make it 73-69 with 14.6 seconds left before missing the second.
+Then Nene got another rebound, and that led to two free throws by Wall with 7.8 seconds remaining.

-Nene was back to wreaking havoc after serving a one-game suspension for grabbing Butler's head, whether he was knocking down jumpers or scoring inside.
+Whether knocking down jumpers or scoring inside, Nene was back to wreaking havoc after serving a one-game suspension for grabbing Butler's head.
 He hit 10 of 17 shots and grabbed seven rebounds.

 Wall also had seven boards and hit 9 of 11 free throws.
-Marcin Gortat grabbed 13 rebounds, and the Wizards did something they have rarely done the past three-and-a-half decades — they moved on.
+Marcin Gortat grabbed 13 rebounds, and the Wizards did something they've rarely done the past three-and-a-half decades — they moved on.

-The playoffs have mostly been one-and-done affairs for them — with a few exceptions — since they lost to Seattle in the 1979 Finals.
+The playoffs have mostly been one-and-done affairs for them since they lost the 1979 finals to Seattle, with a few exceptions.
 They knocked off New Jersey 2-0 in the first round in 1982 and took out Chicago in six games in 2005.

 In this series, they showed a resolve and killer instinct that wasn't always there in the regular season.

-Butler and Kirk Hinrich scored 16 points each and Gibson had 12 for the Bulls.
+For the Bulls, Butler and Kirk Hinrich scored 16 points each and Gibson had 12.

-Joakim Noah, whose left knee has bothering him the past few months, added 18 rebounds and seven assists.
-Boozer, a candidate to be amnestied, added 10 points and nine rebounds in what might have been his final appearance for Chicago.
-The Wizards outscored the Bulls 20-11 in the third quarter to turn a 41-41 halftime tie into a 61-52 lead going into the fourth.
+Joakim Noah, whose left knee has bothered him the past few months, added 18 rebounds and seven assists.
+Boozer added 10 points and nine rebounds in what might have been his final appearance for Chicago.
+But the Bulls were just 25 of 75 from the field in this series.
+The Wizards also outscored them 20-11 in the third quarter to turn a 41-41 halftime tie into a 61-52 edge going into the fourth.